austeyyy/austeyyy/README.md

 <div align="center">
   <h1>Hi 👋 I'm Austen Young</h1>
+  I'm a third-year Computer Science and UX student at The Ohio State University, passionate about designing and building accessible, user-centered web applications that stand out through thoughtful design and clean code.
 </div>

-# 💫 About Me:
-I'm a third-year Computer Science and UX student at The Ohio State University, passionate about designing and building accessible, user-centered web applications that stand out through thoughtful design and clean code.

 ## 🚀 What I'm Up To:
 <ul>